prielhoffman/prielhoffman/README.md

 **`Communication Systems Engineer`**

 Hi, I’m Priel, a Communication Systems Engineering graduate from Ben-Gurion University with a strong technical background in programming and software development.
-My experience includes hands-on work with Python, C, C++, and MATLAB, where I’ve developed and implemented algorithms for real-world applications, including signal processing, RF systems, and parallel computing.
+My experience includes hands-on work with Python, C, and C++, where I’ve developed and implemented algorithms for real-world applications, including machine learning and parallel computing.

 Key skills:
 - Software Development: Proficient in Python, C, C++.